 The major holidays are over.
 The guests have gone home.
 It’s a new year full of resolutions and opportunities.
 Why not make the most of this winter nap to curl up with a good classic novel to warm your soul, challenge your mind, and lift your spirits.
 Let the words of the masters inspire and encourage you to excel in all your endeavors in life.
-Let Maid in Hoboken cleaning service share with you these classic novels to read during winter!
+Let the best cleaning services in hoboken share with you these classic novels to read during winter!

 Written by George Orwell, 1984, is a dystopian novel about the government’s political control over the affairs of society.
 It brings into question “Big Brother” and how the government is watching our every move.
 Through the ages, we’ve seen the value of “free-thinking” deteriorate in our society.
 Furthermore, 1984 demonstrates the consequences of totalitarianism.
 Given the discord of our government, this is a great book for people to read this year.
 Perhaps it might serve as a reminder of what could happen if we allow our government to fall prey to the enticement of power.
 After all, “Power tends to corrupt, and absolute power corrupts absolutely,” Lord John Acton.